pessoa736/TIC-80-lua54/README.md

 For users who can't afford the program can easily build the pro version from the source code using `cmake .. -DBUILD_PRO=On` command.

 ## Pro Features
 - Save/load cartridges in text format, and create your game in any editor you want, also useful for version control systems.
+(Note: in this fork, text format save/load is available in all builds.)
 - Even more memory banks: instead of having only 1 memory bank you have 8.
 - Export your game without editors, and then publish it to app stores.